Zucchini and Crimini Street Tacos

 - Chop the veggies and leave in separate piles.
 Mix the salt and spices in a small bowl and sprinkle evenly over all the veggies.

-- Place 1 tablespoon of butter in a large skillet and heat to hight heat.
+- Place 1 tablespoon of butter in a large skillet and heat to high heat.
 Once the butter is melted, add the onions and garlic.
-Saute' for 1-2 minutes until just barely soft.
+Saute for 1-2 minutes until just barely soft.
 Remove from the skillet and add 2 tablespoons of butter.
 Once the butter is melted, add the mushrooms and saute' and stir until brown and cooked through, about 5-8 minutes.
 Remove and add the last tablespoon of butter to the skillet.
 Add the zucchini and summer squash to the skillet.
-Saute' and stir for 2-3 minutes until golden, but just barley cooked through and still firm.
+Saute and stir for 2-3 minutes until golden, but just barely cooked through and still firm.

 - To serve, place a tortilla on a plate (you can double them up for extra stability) and load it with veggies.
 Top each taco with a generous sprinkling of crumbled panela cheese.
 Serve warm.